-Mix a suitable amount of sand mix with water as instructed on the bag.
-(Sand mix is one variety of dried concrete products sold in bags at home stores.)
+Mix a suitable amount of dry sand concrete mix with water as instructed on the bag.
+The consistency should be very pliable, but not runny.

 Allow the patch to cure undisturbed as instructed on the bag.
 This generally takes a full 24 hours, but there are also fast-setting formulations that set up in less than 1 hour.